slash071/atlas/src/chapter_01/sub/basics.md

 2. Second Item
 3. Third Item

-However, with Markdown you don't have to use consecutive numbers or numbers that are in order at all:
+However, with Markdown, you don't have to use consecutive numbers or numbers that are in order at all:

     1. First Item
     1. Second Item
     1. Third Item

-In example above Markdown will render them in order and put the correct number by each item consecutively.
+In the example above, Markdown will render them in order and put the correct number by each item consecutively.

-One last item is the idea of nested list; we can do that easily:
+One last item is the idea of a nested list; we can do that easily:

     * Fruit
       * Tomato